thk2b/redux-structures/src/HashMap/docs.md

 Adds the key:value pair to the hashMap.

-### `setAll(Object: elements, Function: getKey)`
+### `setAll(Object: elements)`

 Adds all values from the data to the hashMap.

-The `getKey` parameter is a function with the signature `element => key`.
-It will be called for every element in `elements` and should return the coresponding key.
-If not provided, the default function is `element => element.id`.
+Each key:value pair in the object becomes a key:value pair in the hashmap.

 ### `delete(key)`